harsh183/harsh-manpage/README.md

 # Jekyll Theme Manpage

+> This theme is in development and not ready to use yet!

 A minimalist Jekyll theme inspired by Linux man pages.
 Perfect for personal websites, portfolios, and blogs with a technical focus.

 ![Preview](assets/readme/preview.png)